-This year we conducted the annual spell--a-thon and this not only prepared our students for NAPLAN but assisted in the fundraising for the P&C. Prizes were provided for individual and family achievement.
+This year we conducted the annual Read--a-thon and this not only prepared our students for NAPLAN but assisted in the fundraising for the P&C. Prizes were provided for individual and family achievement.
 The return of over \$9000 was an outstanding achievement.

-An annual family working bee is attracting over 70 workers to complete tasks identified by students, staff and parents.
-The major focus was the newly completed Adventure Playground.
+An annual family working bee is attracting over 50 workers to complete tasks identified by students, staff and parents.